kaaengine/kaa/docs/tutorial/part02.rst

 .. note::

-    When loading animation frames kaa is reading them from the file left-to-right and top-to-bottom.
+    When loading animation frames from file kaa is reading them left-to-right and top-to-bottom.

 A question you may ask now is: what if I want to show some objects in my game with the same animated graphics but with different animation options (e.g. slower animation and without a loop).
 Should I create a new sprite